-Dr. Gerhard Bode is dean of advanced studies and associate professor of Historical Theology at Concordia Seminary, St. Louis.
+Dr. Gerhard Bode is chairman of the Department of Historical Theology and associate professor of Historical Theology at Concordia Seminary, St. Louis.

 Bode has been a faculty member since 2005.
 He also serves as Seminary archivist.